 - meet the basic requirements for competence and training

 - demonstrate the implementation and operation of an occupational health and safety management system

 - demonstrate commitment at all levels within the organisation

 Safe-T-Cert certification involves passing an annual audit which is made up of 3 parts:

-- Documentation audit- the company demonstates they are managing their health and safety through a number of key documents including a health and safety policy, risk assessments and method statements, training records etc
+- Documentation audit- the company demonstrates they are managing their health and safety through a number of key documents including a health and safety policy, risk assessments and method statements, training records etc

 - Site audit- the auditor will visit a site/sites to make sure that what has been noted in the documentation is actually happening on site.

 The auditor prepares a report that lists opportunities for improvement and targets.
-These targets must be met by the next audit to demonstrate continous improvement.
+These targets must be met by the next audit to demonstrate continuous improvement.